-OpenIJ – a consortium of construction companies building the world’s largest sea lock in IJmuiden, the Netherlands – has just released the latest update on the development project.
+OpenIJ – a consortium of construction companies building the world’s largest sea lock in IJmuiden, the Netherlands – recently released the latest update on the development project.

-In the last two months of this year, OpenIJ will be busy with the installation of pipes and cables and with the construction of the road next to the guard wall.
+Over the last two months of this year, OpenIJ was busy with the installation of pipes and cables and with the construction of the road next to the guard wall.

-Work also continues on the lock sill of the outer head and on the lock operating consoles in the Lock Operation Center.
+Work also continued on the lock sill of the outer head and on the lock operating consoles in the Lock Operation Center.

-The consortium is also working on the removal of the partitions in the lock gate chamber of the inner head.
+The consortium was also busy with the removal of the partitions in the lock gate chamber of the inner head.